Medications for alcohol dependence: When to prescribe

 - has been less well researched, but is well known by patients and their families

-- variable results with modest effect, enhanced by supervision of ingestion
+- variable results with modest effect, enhanced by

 - small DASSA-funded program for existing clients in whom other treatment options have failed